jimgeng/react-multiplication-table/README.md

-# uas-coding-challenge-2023
+# react-multiplication-table

-This is my UBC UAS Coding Challenge 2023 submission.
 The app uses the vitawind, which has boilerplate code & configurations for a Vite (configured for React) + TailwindCSS project.

 To view the app in development conditions, use `npm run dev`